JupiterOne-Archives/docs-old/guides/manage-alerts.md

 > ![](../assets/alerts-daily-email.png)

-To ensure delivery of these reports, please whitelist `@jupiterone.io` and `@us.jupiterone.io` in your email configuration.
+To ensure delivery of these reports, please allowlist `@jupiterone.io` and `@us.jupiterone.io` in your email configuration.